VegaDeftwing/opinionatedeng/opinionatedeng.md

 Finally, we're going to get a graphical environment running.

 Once the system reboots login with your username, not root.
-When you type your password you won't see anything, but it is actually typing!
+When you type your password **you won't see anything**, but it is actually typing!

 then run: